Lensing Stability and Scattering Phenomena in Anisotropic Black Hole Spacetimes in Plasma: Wave Dynamics in Anisotropic Black Hole Spacetimes

 \subsection{Comparison of Approximation Methods}

-To understand the reliability and domain of validity for both methods, we compare their computational and theoretical aspects:
+To understand the reliability and domain of validity for both methods, we compare their computational and theoretical characteristics (see table \ref{tab:Born_WkB_data}).
+This comparison highlights how each approximation performs across different physical regimes, especially in the presence of anisotropic matter and plasma.

-The Born approximation is computationally efficient and provides qualitative insight, particularly at high frequencies and large radii.
-In contrast, the WKB approximation captures the finer angular features and is better suited for strong curvature regimes and large multipole orders.
+As shown in table \ref{tab:Born_WkB_data}, the Born approximation is computationally efficient and provides qualitative insight into the scattering features at high frequencies and large radii, but it systematically underestimates contributions from strong curvature regions and cannot reliably capture low-$\ell$ behavior.
+In contrast, the WKB approximation incorporates curvature and plasma effects more accurately through the turning-point structure of the potential.
+This makes it well suited for high multipole orders and regimes where the potential varies slowly, although at the cost of increased computational complexity